ossobv/planb/README.rst

 * Fix System calls to always save stderr for exception output.
 * Check the 'bclone' call: it reports 2 warnings which should be fixed.
 * Fix admin "Planb" name as "PlanB".
-* Fix "iconv=utf8,latin1" on ancient hosts?
-Doesn't exist there..
-  Fallback to without --iconv and accept code 23 as non-failed?
 * Split off the subparts of the HostConfig to separate configs:
   - include-config
   - transport-config